Abu Sufyan ibn Harb: Opposition to Islam

+Abu Sufyan led the Meccan resistance to Muhammad from the Battle of Badr in 624 through to the fall of Mecca in 630, a sustained six-year campaign that included the military expeditions resulting in the Battle of Uhud (625) and the Siege of Medina (627).

 In 624, a caravan Abu Sufyan was leading back to Mecca from Syria faced an assault by Muhammad, prompting him to send for aid.
 In response, a 1,000-strong Meccan army led by Abu Jahl ibn Hisham was dispatched.
 In the ensuing confrontation, Abu Sufyan, "by skillful and vigorous leadership eluded the Muslims", according to the historian W. Montgomery Watt.
 However, under Abu Jahl's command, the Meccans pursued a direct confrontation with the Muslims, which resulted in the rout of the Quraysh at the Battle of Badr.
 One of Abu Sufyan's sons, Hanzala, was killed at Badr and another son, Amr, was taken captive, but released.
 Among the other Meccan casualties were Abu Jahl himself and Utba ibn Rabi'a, who was one of Abu Sufyan's fathers-in-law.
 In the aftermath of Badr, Abu Sufyan was charged with avenging Meccan losses, the command he held likely being hereditary.
 Subsequently, Abu Sufyan inflicted significant losses on the Muslims at the Battle of Uhud in 625, but the Quraysh were generally unsatisfied with the battle's results.
 Two years later, he led the attempted siege of Medina, but was defeated by the Muslim defenders at the Battle of the Trench, and his morale may have taken a blow at this failure.
 The command of the Meccan forces were transferred to his Qurayshi rivals, Safwan ibn Umayya, Ikrima ibn Amr and Suhayl ibn Amr.

+In later Muslim historical memory, the Banu 'Abd Shams, the Umayyad clan of which Abu Sufyan was the dominant figure, were characterized as "irredeemably tainted as the enemies of God and His prophet," their two decades of opposition permanently marking their standing in the Islamic community.

+His conversion at the fall of Mecca was widely regarded in later tradition as insincere.
+According to Ibn Ishaq's Sīra, as transmitted by Ibn Hisham, Abu Sufyan expressed doubt about Muhammad's prophethood on the night before the occupation of Mecca, and converted only after a companion present warned him to "submit and testify that there is no God but Allah and that Muhammad is the apostle of God before you lose your head."

+The Oath of Satisfaction (bay'at al-riḍwān) at Hudaybiya in 628 came to be regarded as the definitive marker separating sincere early Muslims from later converts characterized by later tradition as "hypocritical timeservers," a category in which Abu Sufyan was widely placed.
+An Abbasid-era decree transmitted by al-Tabari preserves a prophetic tradition in which Muhammad, upon seeing Abu Sufyan riding on an ass with Mu'awiya and Yazid accompanying him, declared: "May God curse the leader, the rider and the driver", with Abu Sufyan identified as the leader.